*March 29, 2023*

 Researchers may choose to maintain their Safe Research Plan within their BREB applications.
 If you would like to remove your Safe Research Plan from your BREB applications, you will need to submit a Post Approval Activity (PAA) – Amendment in RISe.
-When doing so, include a statement in the PAA coversheet indicating that you will follow UBC’s Infectious Disease Framework and, therefore, are removing your Safe Research Plan.
+When doing so, include a statement in the PAA coversheet indicating that you will follow UBC’s Communicable Disease Prevention Framework and, therefore, are removing your Safe Research Plan.
 If your research is in-person involving immunocompromised populations or is in international locations, see below.

 Research with immunocompromised populations or international research

 If you are conducting research internationally or with immunologically compromised populations, you are required to submit a Safe Research Plan using the most recent template, attached to page 9 of your ethics application.
 You will need to save the Safe Research Plan to your computer in order to fill out the fields.

 Consultation requirement for graduate students

 If you are a graduate student doing in-person international research OR research with an immunologically compromised population, in addition to submitting a Safe Research Plan, you will need to request a consultation before submitting your ethics application.
 Please email firstname.lastname@example.org (Vancouver)